Chloe Price: Life Is Strange: Before the Storm

 Rachel is told that her biological mother, Sera, is a drug addict and that on the day her father kissed her, he rejected Sera's plea to be reunited with Rachel.
 Chloe vows to find Sera.
 Chloe contacts Frank, who agrees to meet her at the scrapyard.
 She repairs the truck there before Rachel arrives.
 They are ambushed by Frank and Damon, who stabs Rachel after he realizes she is the district attorney's daughter.
 Surviving the wound, Rachel recovers at the hospital.
 Chloe continues the search by investigating James' office for clues about Sera.
 Chloe learns that James is crooked and has been in contact with Damon, she then finds out that Damon has kidnapped Sera.
 She races to Damon and Sera's location and learns that James wanted him to kill Sera.
 Frank appears and confronts Damon, presumably killing him.
 Sera is saved and begs Chloe to never tell Rachel about James' actions, not wanting her relationship with her father to suffer.
 Back at the hospital, Chloe is faced with a choice: take matters into her own hands by telling Rachel everything or protect her from the truth.

-Chloe reappears in the remastered Life is Strange: Before the Storm as part of the Life is Strange Remastered Collection (2022).
+Chloe reappears in the remastered Life Is Strange: Before the Storm as part of the Life Is Strange Remastered Collection (2022).

 "Farewell"

-In the bonus episode of Life Is Strange: Before The Storm, "Farewell", 13-year-old Max Caulfield struggles to break the news to Chloe that her family is moving to Seattle in three days.
+In the bonus chapter of Before the Storm, set in 2008, 13-year-old Max Caulfield struggles to break the news to Chloe that her family is moving to Seattle in three days.
 The two find a recording of their 8-year-old selves speaking of a "buried treasure"- a time capsule they had made five years prior.
 After finding a "treasure map" and an "amulet" in the attic, Max and Chloe discover the treasure's spot, only to find that Chloe's dad, William, had put their time capsule in a keg, along with a recording of his voice, for safekeeping.
 Max can choose to either tell Chloe the truth or hide it; regardless of her decision, their plans for the rest of the day are cut short when Chloe's mother, Joyce, returns home with the news of William's death.
 Max attends William's funeral days later and leaves for Seattle with her parents immediately after, leaving Chloe in grief.